matloff/TidyverseSkeptic/README.md

 that such a student's use of base-R would be "taking the easy way out."
 But doesn't that mean base-R is easier?

+Finally, regarding the "purity" view in the article, advocating mixing Tidy and base-R in teaching, I did suggest that to RStudio founder and head JJ Allaire, but he did not like the idea either.

 ## Case study:  Tidy as an obstacle to R statistical methods